 As for everything else, Dylan keeps her work neatly compartmentalized nowadays — Vocal has her creatives (basically everything CW, both fiction and nonfiction) and her old Moviepilot articles, Instagram, Pixiv, WordPress.com and Facebook have her art, while TheThings and IQ have both her lists and news articles.
 She is officially also affiliated with Movie Logic (the brainchild of several of Moviepilot’s best writers) but hasn’t written anything so far.
 The site seems to be presently on hiatus.

-Here are the links to her current Inquisitr and Vocal Media author pages, where you can read her work:
+Here are the links to her TheThings, Inquisitr, and Vocal Media author pages, where you can read her work:

 Dylan is still looking to pitch in for a few more pubs, preferably somewhere that could help pay the bills and settle monthly costs.
 It’s not cheap living the PWD life, what with all the doctor’s visits, various therapy sessions, and laundry list of medications.
 It’s even more expensive when you’re viciously trying to keep a dream alive.

 The good news is Dylan is finally willing to start illustrating for a fee.
 She’s been working with some writers on an adult cartoon pitch since about the start of the year, and she received an offer recently to illustrate for children’s textbooks and is considering taking it.
 There’s also a plan to start commentating on YouTube and Twitch while playing video games.
 She figures it’s an excellent way to burn through her mania, so why not?
 She comments on games way too much anyway, can’t stop yapping like a Chihuahua whenever she screws up, can’t stop yelling at the screen when she’s close to tasting defeat, can’t stop making retarded jokes in response to the most insignificant details — the list is ginormous and it’s best channeled in front of a camera and an aptly working microphone.
 That will hopefully come to fruition within the next few months as she begins to acclimate better to her work in journalism, or perhaps find better opportunities someplace else.